-Applicants must meet the following minimum COMPASS scores for the Associate of Arts program.
+Applicants must meet the following minimum COMPASS scores for A.A. and B.S. programs.
 Reading 62, English 32, and Algebra 20.
-Also, applicants who test into Learning Support classes in all three areas are not eligible for Associate of Arts program.
+Also, applicants who test into Learning Support classes in all three areas are not eligible for these programs.

-Beginning Freshman in Associate of Arts Program of Study: Non-Traditional

-Students

-(Applicants who have been out of high school five years or more)
+Beginning Freshman in Associate of Arts and Bachelor of Science in Management Programs of Study: Non-Traditional Students (Applicants who have been out of high school five years or more)